CMSgov/beneficiary-fhir-data/runbooks/how-to-run-load-and-regression-locust-tests.md

    1. Running the above commands assume you have appropriate permissions to _read_ and _decrypt_ sensitive SSM parameters in the environment under test

-10. Set `CLIENT_CERT_PATH` to the unsecured certificate available in the repository:
+10. Set `CLIENT_CERT_PATH` to the downloaded testing certificate from the previous step:

     ```bash
     CLIENT_CERT_PATH=$HOME/bfd-test-cert.pem